EvaMaeRey/ind2cat/README.md

 When using indicator variables to use in summary products, analysts often make a choice between using an indicator variable as-is or crafting categorical variables where values can be directly interpreted.
-Using the indicator variable as-is may be motivated by time savings.
-{{ind2cat}} can help analysts concisely translate indicator variables to categorical variables for reporting products, yielding more polished outputs even in the exploratory analysis stage.
+Using the indicator variable as-is may be motivated by time savings, but yeilds poor results in summary products. {{ind2cat}} can help analysts concisely translate indicator variables to categorical variables for reporting products, yielding more polished outputs.
 By default, ind2cat creates the categorical variable from the indicator variable name, resulting in a light weight syntax.